zh-plus/video-to-pose3D/joints_detectors/Alphapose/README.md

 ## License
 AlphaPose is freely available for free non-commercial use, and may be redistributed under these conditions.
-For commercial queries, contact [Cewu Lu](http://www.mvig.org/)
+For commercial queries, please drop an e-mail at mvig.alphapose[at]gmail[dot]com and cc lucewu[[at]sjtu[dot]edu[dot]cn.
+We will send the detail agreement to you.